Apply to Host an AmeriCorps Member

 National Service with Housing Action Illinois

-Since 2010, Housing Action has managed a network of AmeriCorps members in the VISTA program, with up to 30 full-year AmeriCorps members and 30+ AmeriCorps Summer Associates serving each year.
-AmeriCorps members serve at their host organizations for a full year or for eight to ten weeks as a Summer Associate (June through August).
+Since 2010, the Housing Action AmeriCorps Network has paired hundreds of AmeriCorps members with organizations across Illinois.
+Our network typically manages 30 full-year AmeriCorps members and 30 AmeriCorps Summer Associates* each year.
+AmeriCorps members serve at their host organizations for a 12-month term or for 8-10 weeks as a Summer Associate.

 Host an AmeriCorps Member

-Each year, Housing Action matches up to 30 full-year AmeriCorps members and 30+ Summer Associates with host sites across the state.
-We typically accept applications for host sites from December to February.
-We begin recruiting AmeriCorps members in March.
+The Housing Action AmeriCorps Network typically accepts applications for host sites from December to February each year, and we begin recruiting for AmeriCorps members in March.
 Full-year AmeriCorps members usually begin in August, while Summer Associates begin in June.

-Host sites must be members of the Housing Action Illinois coalition and pay a project participation fee to begin recruiting for their position once accepted.
-For more information, please see the Host Site Application Instruction & Resource Packet.
+Host sites must be members of the Housing Action Illinois coalition and pay a project participation fee after the position is recruited.
+For more information, please see the Host Site Application Resources Packet.

 Want to hear from others who have hosted an AmeriCorps member?
 Check out testimonials from our AmeriCorps members’ supervisors »

-AmeriCorps members serve full-time at their host organizations.
-Service terms last either 12 months or for 8 to 10 weeks (Summer Associates serve between June and August).
+Service terms last either 12 months (usually from August to August), or 8-10 weeks (between June and August).
 Find an opportunity that fits you »

 Applications for 2023-2024 AmeriCorps positions are now closed.
 Check back in the spring for positions starting summer 2024!